petertea96/Computer-Cluster-Help/README.md

 “sbatch: error: instead of expected UNIX line breaks (\n)

--	One possible solution is this code: dos2unix yourjob.sh
+-	One possible solution is this code:

+dos2unix yourjob.sh

 -	Now, try running your job again.

 **8. How to Run R jobs**

--	Check out test1.sh as well as Cluster_Test1.R for a very simple example.
+-	Check out test1.sh as well as Cluster_Test1.R for a very simple example I created. your .sh script will "tell" the supercomputer to run an R script using the Rscript or R CMD BATCH command.

 -	Make sure though that your R script is in the same directory as your shell script.
 If your R script is in a different directory, then change your code to: [path to R file]/Rfile

 -	You could also use Rscript instead of R CMD BATCH in your *.sh scripts…

 **9. A way to check on the status of the jobs you have submitted:**